Rhodri-Morgan/METAR-practice/README.md

  To access the admin panel visit `127.0.0.1:8000/admin` and use the login credentials `username=test` and `password=password`.
 Alternatively you can create a super user using `python manage.py createsuperuser`.

 `metar_practice/pull_metar_data.py` is a seperate script which should be ran in parallel for METAR data pulling.
+You can configure pull limits and question caps in this file.

 `metar_practice/load_airports.py` is a script for inserting all airports into the database.
 It is a requirement.